ARPL-c-63h/haskell-via-sokoban/01-intro.md

 CodeWorld, which you can access at <http://code.world/haskell> (the `/haskell` is important).
 This has the advantages that

- * we can start straight away, and take care of local installation later
+ * we can start straight away, and take care of local installation later;
- * with the integrated support for displaying graphical output, we can have nice, visual, examples and initial tasks.
+ * we can have nice, visual, examples and initial tasks because of the integrated support for displaying graphical output.

 We will switch to compiling programs locally later during the course.
 If you want to work locally from the start, there are instructions on the course website.